 But, wait!
-Hit me over the head for being a dunce, once we started looking for shows from outside of the U.S. – suddenly we found a tremendous untapped resource for binge-worthy shows!
+Hit me over the head for being a dunce, but once we started looking for shows made outside of the U.S. – suddenly we found a tremendous untapped resource for binge-worthy shows!

 I have to admit, I have been prone to the faulty thinking that everything entertainment-wise comes from Hollywood.
 But almost every country creates its own unique tv shows, and so many of them are really, really good!

-This who-done-it mystery will keep you questioning not just who the perpetrator is, but why the crime occurred in the first place.
+This who-done-it mystery will keep you questioning not just who the perpetrator is, but why the crime occurred in the first place!

 The series focuses on how the community responds to the tragedy – and mystery – that is laid out before them, and the secrets buried deep within every individual and in every relationship.

 There is some dark material here, and yet you will find yourself drawn to and really caring about most, if not all, of these well-constructed characters.

-Deadwater Fell is available on Acorn Streaming Service (Which we got as a 7-day free trial through AmazonPrime.)
+Deadwater Fell is available on Acorn Streaming Service (which we got as a 7-day free trial through AmazonPrime.)

 And while that is probably not at all the reality, the grey skies, deserted moors, and dreary villages depicted in Hidden will definitely make you think twice about visiting.
 Not to mention, there’s one truly terrifying farmstead.

-In both seasons, we are first introduced to a number of characters, their stories woven through the backdrop of this lonely part of Wales.
-At first, we just get to know and care about these individuals, as we are drawn into the stories and learn who is victim, who is criminal.
-Over the course of the season, we see the stories come together as a compelling whole.
+In both seasons, we are first introduced to a number of characters, their stories are woven through the backdrop of this lonely part of Wales.
+At first, we just get to know and care about these individuals, as we are drawn into the stories and learn who is the victim, and who is the criminal.

 Our heroine in this show is DI (Detective Investigator) Kadi John, a solid, capable officer who has returned from the city to her childhood home to help care for her ailing father.
 We see enough of this character’s personal life to understand much of her behavior, professionalism, and stoicism.
-We get to see a fully-fleshed out human being behind the badge.
+We get to see a fully-fleshed-out human being behind the badge.

 John’s assistant is DI Owen Vaughan, who clearly respects Kadi and her abilities.
 They make an excellent team.
 Thankfully (to me at least) there is not even a hint of romance between these two.
 They are professionals and friends.
 Personally, I hate when shows have gratuitous romantic tension between two co-workers as if that is the only way members of the opposite sex can relate.